Karolína Muchová: 2022: Injuries, French Open 3rd round, out of top 100

 She didn't play at the Australian Open because of an injury.
-As a result, her ranking dropped out of top 50.
+As a result, she dropped out of the top 50.
 Muchová came back in Miami as an unseeded player.
-In the first round, she defeated fellow Tereza Martincová in two tie-break sets.
+In the first round, she defeated fellow Czech Tereza Martincová in two tie-break sets.
 Then, she defeated 18th seed Leylah Fernandez, before withdrawing from her third-round match against Naomi Osaka.

-In Madrid, she played using protected ranking, defeating Chinese teenager Zheng Qinwen before she lost to 11th seed Belinda Bencic.
+In Madrid, using protected ranking, she defeated Chinese teenager Zheng Qinwen, before losing to 11th seed Belinda Bencic.

-Ranked No. 81 at the French Open, her form improved substantially as she was able to reach the third round, defeating fourth seed and 2021 semifinalist Maria Sakkari in the second round, in straight sets, for the biggest win of her career and her fourth top-5 win.

-Despite these improvements in form, she finished the year outside of the top 100 at world No. 149.
+Ranked No. 81 at the French Open, her form improved substantially as she was able to reach the third round, defeating fourth seed and 2021 semifinalist Maria Sakkari in the second, in straight sets, for the biggest win of her career and her fourth top-5 win.
+She retired in her next match against Amanda Anisimova due to multiple injuries.
+Despite the improvements in form, she finished the year outside of the top 100, at world No. 149.